GMC Acadia Review

 The 2015 GMC Acadia is ranked:

-Auto writers are impressed with the 2015 GMC Acadia’s attractive and well-made interior.
-They say the Acadia’s front seats are spacious and comfortable, and that the third row is roomy enough room for adults, but some reviewers think the second-row seats are mounted slightly too low.
-They also mention that the Acadia has excellent cargo space for the class.
+The 2015 GMC Acadia's cabin is handsome and well-constructed, critics say.
+The front seats, they note, are roomy and supportive, while the third row is spacious enough for adult passengers.
+Some reviewers find the second-row seats are mounted too low.
+Test drivers report the Acadia has outstanding cargo space for the class.
 While some reviewers think the optional infotainment system is intuitive, others say touch inputs can be slow to respond, and that the system can be complicated to master.
 Standard features in the 2015 Acadia include a USB port, Bluetooth phone connectivity, a rearview camera, rear parking sensors and a touch-screen audio system with satellite radio.
 Available features include leather seats, a rear-seat entertainment system, tri-zone automatic climate control, a 10-speaker Bose stereo system, navigation, leather seats, heated and cooled front seats, a dual-panel sunroof, GMC’s IntelliLink infotainment system, lane departure warning, forward collision alert, rear cross traffic alert and side blind zone alert.

 - "Like its nearly identical siblings, the Buick Enclave and Chevrolet Traverse, the 2015 GMC Acadia offers an extremely complete package emphasizing passenger comfort, drivability, functionality, fuel economy and spaciousness." -- AutoTrader